-Northern Italy has fantastic beaches, and the capital of seaside tourism in north Italy is Rimini on the Adriatic coast – famous for its fine sandy beaches and promenade of bars, restaurants, hotels, and nightclubs.
+The capital of seaside tourism in north Italy is Rimini on the Adriatic coast.
+It’s famous for its fine sandy beaches and promenade of bars, restaurants, hotels, and nightclubs.

 Northern Italy also happens to have some of Europe’s most iconic and beautiful lakes.
 The stunning Como, Garda, Iseo and the highly underrated Orta lakes are all within easy traveling distance from Milan.